skeeto/skeeto.github.com/_posts/2021-05-31-How-to-build-and-use-DLLs-on-Windows.markdown

 as on Linux.
 By the way, the output format is no accident: This is the [`.def` file format][def], which will be particularly useful in a moment.

+Mingw-w64 has a `gendef` tool to produce the above output, and this tool will be included in future versions of w64devkit.
+To print the exports to standard output:

+    $ gendef - square.dll
+    LIBRARY "square.dll"
+    EXPORTS
+    square

 Alternatively Visual Studio provides `dumpbin`.
 It's not as concise as `exports.sh` but it's a lot less verbose than `objdump -p`.